VincentXII/VXGui/README.md

 Welcome to VXGUI
 ================

+This package is supported on the latest python version (3.7.3)

 VXGui is a fork of the experimental Python GUI Framework PyGUI.

 Three implementations are provided in this version: